 After the course has begun: No refunds will be made and no credit will be awarded to students who are terminated from the travel course as a result of disciplinary or behavioral problems.
 If Simpson College is forced to cancel a travel course, all program funds will be refunded.

 Participants must be in possession of a valid United States passport.
 You will need to provide the Office of International Education with a copy of the date page from your passport.

 NOTE: If you already have a passport, check to see when it expires.
 In order the meet the entry requirements of most countries, the passport needs to be valid for at least six months beyond the planned return date back to the U.S. If your passport expires before that point, you will need to apply to renew your passport.

 Application for a passport can be completed either at the Warren County Recorders Office in the Warren County Administration Building or online at the US State Department’s website.
-Cost for a new passport is $145, and it can take 4 – 6 weeks for the US State Department to process passport applications, so apply ASAP.
+Cost for a new passport is $145, and it will likely take 10 – 12 weeks for the US State Department to process passport applications, so apply early.